RockLib/RockLib.Configuration/RockLib.Configuration.ObjectFactory/README.md

   - `ICollectionList<T>`
 - The property type implements `IList` and has a single `Add` method that has one parameter with a type other than `object`.

-If a class has a list-type property, but the application only want to define one item, the configuration can be flattened.
+If a class has a list-type property, but the application only wants to define one item, the configuration can be flattened.
 For the `Foo` class:

 ```c#
 public class Foo